Arabian oryx: Feeding

-The diets of the Arabian oryx consist mainly of grasses, but they eat a large variety of vegetation, including buds, herbs, fruit, tubers and roots.
-Herds of Arabian oryxes follow infrequent rains to eat the new plants that grow afterwards.
+The diets of the Arabian oryx consist mainly of grasses, but it eats a large variety of vegetation, including buds, herbs, fruit, tubers and roots.
+Herds follow infrequent rains to eat the new plants that grow afterwards.
 They can go for several weeks without water.
 In Oman, it primarily eats grasses of the genus Stipagrostis, flowers from Stipagrostis plants appeared highest in crude protein and water, while leaves seemed a better food source with other vegetation.

 Behavior

 When the Arabian oryx is not wandering its habitat or eating, it digs shallow depressions in the soft ground under shrubs or trees for resting.
 They can detect rainfall from a distance and follow in the direction of fresh plant growth.
 The number of individuals in a herd can vary greatly (up to 100 have been reported occasionally), but the average is 10 or fewer individuals.
 Bachelor herds do not occur, and single territorial males are rare.
 Herds establish a straightforward hierarchy that involves all females and males above the age of about seven months.
 Arabian oryxes tend to maintain visual contact with other herd members, with subordinate males taking positions between the main body of the herd and the outlying females.
 If separated, males will search areas where the herd last visited, settling into a solitary existence until the herd's return.
 Where water and grazing conditions permit, male Arabian oryxes establish territories.
 Bachelor males are solitary.
 A dominance hierarchy is created within the herd by posturing displays, which avoid the danger of serious injury their long, sharp horns could potentially inflict.
 Males and females use their horns to defend the sparse territorial resources against interlopers.